-From publishing houses to museums to music streaming services, making marketing as personalised as possible has become a priority for organisations across the globe.
+From publishing houses to museums to music streaming services, making marketing as personalized as possible has become a priority for organisations across the globe.

 As we all know, ecommerce brands are no exception; and as machine learning continues to get smarter, so expectations for 1:1 personalisation in email marketing continue to rise.

-Add more personalisation to your newsletter by choosing an appropriate product recommendation engine.
+You can add more personalization to your newsletter by choosing an appropriate product recommendation engine.
 This could be based on factors that are specific to either your brand (e.g. what’s in stock, items you specifically want to promote) or your customer:

 Using purchase history to adjust your messaging can help you keep customers.
 We found that over half of consumers (56%) get annoyed when they get promoted an item they’ve already bought, so avoiding this trap is essential to keeping customers happy.